markokajzer/discord-soundbot/README.md

 ### Setting entrance sounds

-Every user can set his own entrance sound, a sound that will play whenever the user joins a voice channel.
+Every user can set his own entrance sound, a sound that will play whenever the user joins a voice channel by using `!entrance <sound>`.

 ### Tagging and searching sounds